 Pond Algae Solutions

-A lot of blue-green algae issues stem from an excess of nutrients in a body of water.
+Most algae issues stem from an excess of nutrients in a body of water.
 Nutrients come from numerous sources such as lawn fertilizers, grass clippings, decaying leaves, goose droppings, leaking and failed septic systems, rain run-off from high nutrient areas, and others.
 If you’re looking for a place to begin, controlling the sources of nutrients is a key starting point.

 Other preventive measures include:

-- Not overfeeding fish and waterfowl.
+- Not overfeeding fish.

-Happy Ecosystem, Happy Pond
+Healthy Ecosystem, Happy Pond

 Having a pond can be a delight if done the right way.
 Ponds provide entertainment for adults and children alike.
 When properly cared for, they can improve property value and create beautiful scenery.
 With a little extra care and investment in your pond you can make sure that it maintains a healthy balance.

 We know that maintaining your pond can feel overwhelming, but the experts at Harrietta Hills can help you take care of your pond and keep it operating at its best, so that you can enjoy it for all it’s worth.
 Schedule a consultation with us so we can help you get the most from your pond.